ETroll/etroll.github.io/pages/About.md

 #About me

-My name is Karl Syvert Løland.
+Hi!
+My name is Karl Syvert Løland and I am a software developer from Norway.